rafael-santiago/tulip/README.md

 (...)
 ```

-For uninstalling you should do the same passing ``--uninstall`` option instead of the previous one.
+For uninstalling you should do almost the same.
+You should pass the ``--uninstall`` option instead of the previous one.